Labour promises to reverse Jeremy Hunt’s pensions ‘giveaway for richest 1%’

 Sir Keir Starmer attacked the move as “huge giveaway to some of the very wealthiest” and a tax cut “for the richest 1%”.
 The Labour leader asked how it could “possibly be a priority for this government”.

-Appearing on Sky News on Thursday, Mr Hunt insisted he was “systematically” removing the barriers to work – highlighting that the government was spending five times as much helping with childcare costs.
+Appearing on Sky News on Thursday, Mr Hunt insisted he was “systematically” removing the barriers to work – arguing that the pensions move could help to reduce the amount on locum and agency staff in the NHS.

+The chancellor announced at the Budget that the cap on the amount workers can put in their pension pot over their lifetime before they have to pay extra tax – currently £1.07m – will be abolished.

 The Office for Budget Responsibility has estimated that the move – combined with an increase in the pensions annual tax-free allowance from £40,000 to £60,000 – will increase employment by 15,000 workers.

-But the Resolution Foundation (RF) think tank said the pension move was “hugely wasteful” costing around £80,000 for everyone brought into the labour market.
+But the Resolution Foundation think tank said the pension move was “hugely wasteful” costing around £80,000 for everyone brought into the labour market.

-“It’s a big victory for NHS consultants but poor value for money for Britain,” said RF chief executive Torsten Bell – saying the rich have no limit on how much they put into their pension pots and can pass it on to their children with no inheritance tax.
+“It’s a big victory for NHS consultants but poor value for money for Britain,” said chief executive Torsten Bell – saying the rich have no limit on how much they put into their pension pots and can pass it on to their children with no inheritance tax.

 “The more you think about this policy the worse it is,” said Mr Bell – adding that Mr Hunt had “basically ignored” Britain’s public services, which now “implausibly tight spending plans”.